Trump threatens Colombia’s Petro, says Cuba ‘looks like it’s ready to fall’

 “They’re not getting any of it.
 Cuba literally is ready to fall.
 And you have a lot of great Cuban Americans that are going to be very happy about this.”

 Trump’s comments come a day after US forces abducted and detained Maduro and his wife in a surprise attack on Caracas.
-The Venezuelan leader and his wife, Cilia Flores, are due to appear in court on drug-related charges in New York later on Monday.
+The Venezuelan leader and his wife, Cilia Flores, are due to appear in court on drug-related charges in New York on Monday.

 Speaking to reporters on Air Force One, Trump also insisted that the US was “in charge” of Venezuela, even though the country’s Supreme Court has appointed Vice President Delcy Rodriguez as interim leader.